Ghost-Clear/Ghost-Clear-iOS/README.md

 	4. Center Left is referred to as CL in the code
 	5. Back Right is referred to as LR in the code
 	6. Back Left is referred to as LL in the code

+## Contributions

+1. Make sure to include the file description in the readme if it is a new file
+2. Make sure all segues are named by the "going to" view controller
+3. Make sure all new libraries used are listed in the readme file
+3. If a new view controller is added, provide a gif of it in the readme.
+(Use giphy to generate gif)